omegabenefits/omega-network-admin/README.txt

 == Changelog ==

+= 1.3 =
+* fixed periodic php warning for end() with local domain
+* show 404 error log status on site tiles
+* show current year on site tiles
+* new ability to sort tiles by Current Year

 = 1.2.8 =
 * adminbar menu item to download CSV export of all sites
 * netlify deploy badge on site tiles